 Another myth and one that is causing huge problems to debtors both emotionally and financially.
 A detailed page on this subject can be read here.
-To clarify, with magistrate court fines, the warrant itself allows the bailiff to use a locksmith to force entry.
+If a bailiff is enforcing an unpaid magistrate court fine, the warrant itself allows the bailiff to use a locksmith to force entry.

 You can avoid bailiff fees by paying the Council or Magistrate Court direct.

 Another myth I’m afraid.
 This continues to be one of the most frequent enquiries that we receive and our webpage and the subject here is one of the most read pages on our website.
 If payment is made online after a warrant is issued, the council or court usually forwarded the payment to the enforcement company.
 This is because; the compliance fee of £75 must be deducted first with the balance apportioned on a pro rata basis.
 The warrant will only be part paid and bailiff enforcement will continue for the balance.

 A warrant or liability order must have a court seal and a wet ink signature.

 One of the most popular (and inaccurate) Freeman on the Land (FMoTL) theories.
 Rule 109 (3) of the Magistrate Court Rules 1981 states that where a signature is required on a form or warrant (of control), an electronic signature will satisfy the requirement.
 Also, there is no such document as a ‘Liability Order” and further information on this subject can be read here.

 The bailiff must show you a copy of the warrant of control

 Not true.
 In the first instance, the warrant is not address to you, it is addressed to the enforcement agent.
 It is his instruction to take control of your goods to settle the debt and his bailiff fees.
 If the debt is an unpaid court fine, there is no requirement for a bailiff to have possession of the actual warrant and this is outlined in depth here.